-Will you seek out free camping, self cater your meals and limit pricey activities?
+Will you seek out free boondocking and dry camping sites, self cater your meals and limit pricey activities?

 Or will you hunt out fabulous amenities at established campsites, eat out often and throw caution to the wind when it comes to entertainment and buying tickets for tourist attractions?